 Lover's Leap: This short loop trail leaves from downtown Hot Springs via the Appalachian Trail and climbs to a rock outcropping for beautiful views of the river and town.
 Then take a hot soak in the mineral springs when you get back to town.

-The Roan Mountain section of the Appalachian Trail is frequently blanketed by snow and rime ice in the winter.
-Unfortunately, it's a 1.5-hour drive from Asheville.
-But the road to Roan is usually clear of snow.
+Roan Mountain: This section of the Appalachian Trail is frequently blanketed by snow and rime ice in the winter (if you like snowy hikes).
+It's about an 1.5-hour drive from Asheville.
+The road to Roan is usually clear of snow.
 From the Highway 261 at Carver's Gap on the North Carolina / Tennessee state line, hike across the bald summits.
-Read more about winter hikes at Roan.

-Max Patch on Appalachian Trail: Hike a section of the famous Appalachian National Scenic Trail (or A.T.).
-A 2.4-mile loop circles the bald mountain for outstanding views from all the sides.
+Max Patch on Appalachian Trail: A 2.4-mile loop circles the bald mountain for outstanding views from all the sides.
 If there is snow on the ground, four-wheel drive is definitely required since you will be driving on an unpaved forest service road.

 Linville Falls: While the Blue Ridge Parkway is often closed in the winter and you cannot access the Visitor Center parking area for Linville Falls, you can always hike in from the Pisgah National Forest side!
 Hike to four vistas of the waterfall and gorge in less than two miles.
 Read more about winter hikes to Linville Falls.